Wrxhard/MovieApp/README.md

 - XAMPP (Apache server and MySQL)
 - PHPMyAdmin

+## Library
+- Dagger Hilt
+- Coroutine
+- Glide
+- Retrofit
+- Splash Screen
+- Shimmer
+- Youtube-video-Player
+- Navigation

 ## Setup
 - Launch XAMPP and start Apache and MySQL servers
-- In PHPMyAdmin, create a new database called moonvie.
-- Import the database.sql file from Server folder.
+- In PHPMyAdmin, import the database.sql file from Server folder.
 - Open the project in Android Studio.
 - Clone the repository: